 Are the degrees in SEMS accredited?

-Many of our BEng and MEng Engineering programmes are accredited; the Aerospace programmes by the Royal Aeronautical Society and the Institution of Mechanical Engineers, the Materials programmes by the Institute of Materials, Minerals and Mining, and the Biomedical Engineering, Mechanical Engineering and Sustainable Energy Engineering programmes by the Institution of Mechanical Engineers.
+Many of our BEng and MEng Engineering programmes are accredited; the Aerospace and Mechanical Engineering programmes by the Royal Aeronautical Society, the Materials and Biomedical Engineering programmes by the Institute of Materials, Minerals and Mining, the Chemical Engineering programme by the IChemE.

 Why is accreditation important?

 Accreditation means that an external professional body inspects the university regularly.
 They will check that the facilities, modules and staff are of a standard suitable to prepare students to work in industry.
 This is of great benefit to the student once they have graduated because accreditation will allow them to join a professional body and therefore achieve professional status themselves.
 Read more...